 - Pre-freeze your ice cream maker attachment as directed, usually at least 15 hours.

-- Heat 2 C whipping cream with 1 C sugar and cocoa powder.
-Heat in a pot on medium heat, stirring just until it starts to bubble and sugar is dissolved.
+- Combine 2 cups whipping cream with the sugar and the cocoa powder in a medium-sized saucepan.
+Heat medium heat, stirring just until it starts to bubble and sugar is dissolved.

-- Let cool for a few minutes and add remaining 1 cups of heavy whipping cream and chocolate extract.
+- Let cool for a few minutes and add remaining 1 cup of heavy whipping cream and vanilla extract.
 Stir to combine.
 Refrigerate until completely cooled.

 - Unwrap Cadbury Crème Eggs and cut into quarters.
-Freeze while your heavy cream is cooling.
+Freeze while your liquid mixutre is cooling.

 - During the last two minutes, break frozen Cadbury Crème Eggs into small pieces and throw into ice cream mixer.
 Reserve 1/3 of the Cadbury Eggs to drop into the container after you add the ice cream.

 - After 15 minutes, your ice cream should resemble soft serve.
-Stop the machine and spoon into your container for freezing.
-Add half of the ice cream and then player in half of your remaining Cadbury Eggs.
-Pour in remaining ice cream and top with the last of the Cadbury Eggs.
+Stop the machine and spoon into a freezer-safe container, layering in the remaining Cadbury eggs.

 - Freeze for at least 3-4 hours until desired consistency.